"I have spent my life tracking down the murderers of yesterday. Mr. Timmerman is tracking down the murderers of tomorrow."

 He is reputed to have interviewed more defectors from

 Iranian intelligence services than any living member

 of the U.S. intelligence community, and has helped protect

-Intelligence Training Academy (JCITA).
+Pentagon's Joint Counter Intelligence Training Academy

 Timmerman's work as an investigative reporter has won consistent praise for its accuracy and courage.
 Many of the stories about the Clinton administration's high-technology giveaway to Communist China started with pieces he wrote for The American Spectator, including an expose of influence peddling in the Pentagon under then Secretary of Defense William Perry.

-findings before Congress in public testimony and in Special
+He has presented his findings before Congress in public testimony and in Special

 chairman of the Select Committee

-Committee on U.S. National Security and Military Commercial
+on U.S. National Security and Military Commercial

 Concerns with the People's Republic of China, in a

 preface to Ken's book on Chinagate, Selling Out America.

 The blue ribbon Commission To Assess the Ballistic Missile Threat to the United States (the Rumsfeld Commission) incorporated many of his suggestions in its final report in April 1998, which concluded it was in America's interest to deploy a national missile defense.

-has operated Middle East Data
+Since 1987, Timmerman has operated Middle East Data

 Project, Inc., a small business that has provided

 investigative support and policy guidance to government

 agencies and private companies on three continents.